microsoft/WebTemplateStudio/docs/contributing/application-architecture.md

 - generate(payload: ICommandPayload): Promise<any>
 ```

-To execute a Core Template Studio CLI command from the extension we have to instantiate the [coreTemplateStudio](https://github.com/microsoft/WebTemplateStudio/blob/dev/src/extension/src/coreTemplateStudio.ts) class and execute the function that has the map we want to execute.
+To execute a Core Template Studio CLI command from the extension we have to instantiate the [coreTemplateStudio](https://github.com/microsoft/WebTemplateStudio/blob/dev/src/extension/src/coreTemplateStudio.ts) class and execute the function that has the command we want to execute.

  Example: